-All Apple Watches in Series 5 ship preloaded with watchOS 6, which brings a plethora of new features to the Apple Watch.
-New features include a handful of new watch faces, stand-alone voice memos and calculator apps, and a dedicated App Store just for the Apple Watch.
+All Apple Watches in Series 5 ship preloaded with watchOS 6, which brought a plethora of new features to the Apple Watch.
+New features included a handful of new watch faces, stand-alone voice memos and calculator apps, and a dedicated App Store just for the Apple Watch.

-Activity data has been prioritized in watchOS 6, and users can gain new insight into their workouts and daily activity.
+Activity data was prioritized in watchOS 6, letting users gain new insight into their workouts and daily activity.
 Users can now see recent activity levels with their overall average to see if they've been doing better or worse in several categories.

 This is designed to help motivate users to push themselves further and keep improving their health as well as give a big picture of their progress.

-Two new health apps have made their debut: Cycle and Noise.
+Two new health apps also made their debut: Cycle and Noise.

 Noise works in the background to monitor the noise in a room, and even the volume of your headphones, to determine hearing health.
 Cycle is helpful for women who want to track and predict their mensural and fertility cycles without the need for shady data harvesting apps.

 WatchOS 6 also enabled Core ML.
 It uses the Apple Neural Engine on Apple Watch Series 4, enabling faster processing of on-device inputs.
 This meant that beyond an initial speed-up, after it learned some user habits, everything could run smoother than before.

 Apple Watch Studio

 Launched alongside the Apple Watch Series 5, the Apple Watch Studio allows a customer to customize their Apple Watch to their exact specifications.
 Users can pick a watch size (either 40mm or 42mm), a case material, and a specific band.

 This prevents users from having to buy an Apple Watch and then a secondary band to replace the one their Watch ships with.

 The Apple Watch Studio is available for both standard configurations of the Apple Watch, and also the Apple Watch Nike and Apple Watch Hermes editions.